Group of light-brown-&-tan guanacos stands in a bright green grassy field with snowcapped peaks in the background on a sunny day.

 Included

-Accommodation at EcoCamp; regular bus tickets Calafate/Natales (if starting/ending in El Calafate); meals as indicated, including house wine with dinner and daily box lunches; all ground transport as indicated in the itinerary; English-speaking escort guide; park fees for Torres del Paine National Park; boat crossing ticket over Grey Lake and/or Pehoe Lake.
+Accommodation at EcoCamp; transportation to/from El Calafate (this includes public bus tickets and van transportation between hotels and the bus terminal); meals as indicated, including daily box lunches and house wine with dinner; all ground transport as indicated in the itinerary; English-speaking escort guide; park fees for Torres del Paine National Park; boat crossing ticket over Grey Lake and/or Pehoe Lake.

 Exclusions